By Paul Taylor

 There are several factors that can affect hair growth.
 And the amount of hair you lose on a daily basis can even vary throughout the year.
 So, what represents normal hair loss for one person, might well be regarded as high or low by someone else.

-I hope this article has helped reassure you if you’re concerned about the amount of hair you’re losing.
+I hope this article has helped reassure you if you’re concerned about the amount of hair falling out every day.

 This is page 3 of 3.